-Step Action 1 Prepare a description with drawings or sketches, to allow the Owners Corporation Executive Committee (OCEC) to have an understanding of the scope of works.
-2 2 Generally, on a structural engineering level, infill brickwork walls may be able to be demolished and main structural reinforced concrete columns or walls cannot be touched.
+Step Action 1 Prepare a description with drawings or sketches, to allow the Owners Corporation Strata Committee (OCSC) to have an understanding of the scope of works.
+2 Generally, on a structural engineering level, • infill brickwork walls may be able to be demolished and • main structural reinforced concrete columns or walls cannot be touched.
 In any case, when structural alterations are included, a structural engineer's approval or certificate needs to be obtained.
 The original structural engineer for the lora complex is MPN Group Pty Ltd, North Sydney.
 In some cases, the preparation of a dilapidation report could be prudent.
 An inspection for wall cracks, water leaks or other features, could lead to an independent written report on the conditions of the units immediately above and below to avoid arguments about causation of possible minor defects during or after a renovation.
-3 Check By-laws for precedents, or if a By-law is required.
-4 Complete an Iora Building Works Application Form.
-5 Sign a Letter of Indemnity 6 Discuss proposed major renovations with you immediate neighbours before applying to the OCEC.
-7 Submit applications to the Owners Corporation (OCEC), through the OC letter box.
+3 Check By-laws for precedents, or if a By-law is required 4 Complete an Iora Building Works Application Form 5 Sign a Letter of Indemnity 6 Discuss proposed major renovations with your immediate neighbours 7 Submit a renovation application to the Owners Corporation Strata Committee Secretary (OCSC), via email or through the OC letter box.

-The OC approval can take around 4 weeks for a standard renovation and longer for more complex renovations.
-Work cannot proceed on site, until the OCEC has approved the renovation.
+Once all required documentation is submitted, the OC approval can take around 1-4 weeks for a minor renovation and longer for more complex major renovations.
+Work cannot proceed on site, until the OCSC has approved the renovation.

 Generally, North Sydney Council approval is not required for a unit's renovation.
-The OCEC would advise if this additional step was necessary, generally if something is being considered external to a unit, such as a balcony.
+The OCSC would advise if this additional step was necessary, generally if something is being considered external to a unit, such as a balcony.